 Solution: Unprotect Sheet to Fix Excel Name Manager Delete Option Greyed out

 To solve the problem, we need to unprotect the worksheets.
 For this, we need to follow a simple and quick procedure down.

-- Firstly, select the sheet which named ranges you want to delete.
+- Firstly, select the sheet with the named ranges you want to remove.